aseedb/synaptic_tomo_ms/manuscript.md

 Furthermore, the lower proximal vesicle occupancy in the late fusion group indicates that under our stimulation conditions, replenishing vesicles to the proximal zone is slower than their release.

 The situation in the WT-SNAP-25 neurons was similar to unstimulated synaptosomes.
-53% of the all proximal SVs were tethered and 17% of all proximal SVs belonged to the RRP (Supplementary Figure { g:suppl_histograms}A and Figure { g:tethers}A).
+53% of the all proximal SVs were tethered and 17% of all proximal SVs belonged were triple-tethered (Supplementary Figure {@fig:suppl_histograms}A and Figure {@fig:tethers}A.
 On average, proximal SVs had 1.17 ± 0.23 tethers.
 The corresponding values for the 4E mutants were not significantly different (15% and 0.96 ± 0.18, respectively).
-However, in all 4K mutant datasets there was not a single SV that was part of the RRP (0.41 ± 0.15 Figure {@fig:tethers}A).
+However, in all 4K mutant datasets there was not a single SV that was part of the RRP.
 Consistently, the number of tethers per proximal SV was significantly lower in the 4K mutant than in the WT (Figure {@fig:tethers}C).
 These results are in line with physiological measurements that have shown that the RRP is depleted in the chronically spontaneously active 4K mutant, and they provide additional evidence that RRP-vesicles have at least 3 tethers. [@doi:10.1016/j.celrep.2019.01.103].